PeskyPotato/scrapers/open3dlab/README.md

-# Smutbase scraper
+# Open3DLab scraper

-This program is able to download all assets from [Smutba.se](https://smutba.se) along with the metadata, this site is NSFW.
+This program is able to download all assets from [Open3DLab](https://open3dlab.com) and [Smutba.se](https://smutba.se) along with the metadata, this site is NSFW.

 ## Prerequisites
 Install python3 requirements